AndyDingo/PerthFurStats_TelegramBot/README.md

 - pfsChatLog is the Windows 10 IoT version, for Raspberry Pi, which does not have commands enabled.

 # TODO (Copied from TODO.txt)
-- Work out a way to determine what emoji stickers represent.
 - Implement Inline commands added since Api v2.0
 - Better implement photos.
 - Better implement join/leave code.